-Well...Hi...my name is Cada Johnson and I've been making art for my living since 1990.
+Well...Hi...my name is Cada Johnson and I've been making and selling art for a living since 1990.
 I birthed these prayer flags in my yurt/studio in Oregon in 2015.
 The flags were born out of a desire to listen to plants and animals for their inherent wisdom and to use raw materials with respect for the earth's resources.
 They are made of 100% recycled plastic, crafted by hand, one step at a time and made with love.

 Prayer flags are believed to have originated in India and introduced into Tibet around 1040 CE and are still very common in Nepal and Tibet today.
 Traditionally they are strung in high places; the tops of monasteries, stupas and mountain passes so that the wind can pass through them and carry the prayers into the world.
 As the flags fade and decay from exposure to the elements, new strings are added and it is believed that the prayers are integrated into the fabric of the universe through the cycle of decay and renewal.